tburrows13/SpidertronEnhancements/README.md

 - Spidertron equipment grids and logistics cannot function whilst the spidertron is 'inside' the player
 - When a spidertron enters a vehicle or is quick-toggled, any remotes connected to it that are stored in an inventory more than 30 tiles from a player will become disconnected
 - Compatibility with [Spidertron Weapon Switcher](https://mods.factorio.com/mod/SpidertronWeaponSwitcher) is a little unstable.
-It will work for the vast majority of the time, but there is the possibility of a crash, so please ensure that you are saving regularly if using these mods together.
-Ammo placed in an inactive weapon's slots will be lost when you enter a vehicle or quick toggle with a spidertron from this mod.
+Ammo in an inactive weapon's slots will be lost when you enter a vehicle or quick toggle with a spidertron from this mod.

 ---
 ## Translation